-- Server congestion – Expectedly, VPN servers handle the requests of multiple clients at the same time, so it goes without congestion that in some cases you may experience traffic congestion or even throttling at the side of the VPN server.
+- Server congestion – Expectedly, VPN servers handle the requests of multiple clients simultaneously, so it goes without congestion that ,in some cases, you may experience traffic congestion or even throttle at the side of the VPN server.
 Premium VPN services like ExpressVPN and NordVPN are less likely to make you experience such issues.

 So, for instance, in cases like Netflix, when you watch content that is not available in your country, it would be wiser to look which Netflix country library closest to you offers that movie or TV show to reduce the RTT.
 That's why you would want to use premium VPN services with high-quality servers and a large variety of countries.

 As for the VPN servers themselves, each server has a user capacity that it can server.
 The server load increases as more users utilize the same server and as the maximum server capacity limit is reached you may experience connection failures or reduced performance.
 Premium VPNs offer more servers so they load-balance VPN connection across servers better, plus they give the clients more options with the same privacy or geo-blocking bypass benefits.

 Finally, encryption consumes resources both on your local device and VPN server.
 Encryption level is in essence the tradeoff between privacy and security and VPN performance.
 Higher encryption levels will slow down your connection to a larger extent, but lower encryption levels will still affect your internet connection speed while also possibly taking a toll on your privacy and security.